PascalCorpsman/ConfigTD/manual.md

 ## Application Descriptions

-Animation_editor: This is the editor to create and modify .ani files it can be downloaded [here](https://github.com/PascalCorpsman/Examples/tree/master/OpenGL/Animation_Editor)
+Animation_editor: This is the editor to create and modify .ani files it's source can be downloaded [here](https://github.com/PascalCorpsman/Examples/tree/master/OpenGL/Animation_Editor)

 config_td: This is the client application and the actual game